LLayta/LLayta.github.io/content/_index.md

 This website is for posting blogs about whatever I find interesting or something that's complex that I feel needs to be broken down.

 You can find all my posts [here](/posts).

-If you have any questions contact me via one of the ways in [contacts](/contacts)